Tusha Hiti: History

 After the 1934 Nepal–India earthquake, the Tusha Hiti was abandoned.
 It was restored in 1960.

 It was reported in 2000 that bath was being guarded by the police.

 In the summer of 2010 another restoration took place, by a team from the University of Applied Arts Vienna.

 A 2015 report conducted by the Kathmandu Valley Preservation Trust noted that the bath was providing clean water in 2009, but after the April 2015 Nepal earthquake, the water became polluted.

 Today there is no more water flowing from the spout.

 Architecture

 The Tusha Hiti can be accessed via the main entrance of Sundari Chowk in the western façade.
 The entrance to the courtyard features idols of Hanuman, Ganesha and Narasingh.

 The entire bath is shaped like yoni, a representation of female sexuality, and is surrounded by serpents.
 The bath is 150 cm below the courtyard.
 The distance between the walls inside the bath is 254 cm.
-Overall Tusha Hiti is a about 5.3 m long and 4 m wide.
+Overall Tusha Hiti is about 5.3 m long and 4 m wide.
 A small replica of the Krishna Mandir is featured in its main axis.